i10416/site/docs/about-blog/README.md

 ### Syntax Highlighting

 My theme has fancy syntax highlight as do other popular static site themes.
-I'm so accustomed tofancy syntax highlight that I couldn't do without them.
+I'm so accustomed to it that I couldn't do without them.

 ```scala
 class Foo(val field :Int = 0):